Life After Service: The Invisible Struggles Veterans Face Coming Home

 Image: U.S. Army Corps of Engineers Sacramento District | Public domain via Wikimedia Commons

 Despite increased awareness, significant barriers to mental health care persist for veterans.
-Long wait times at VA facilities, stigma around seeking help, shortage of providers who understand military culture, and geographic barriers for rural veterans all contribute to a system that leaves too many without support.
+VA facilities often have long wait times.
+Many veterans face stigma around seeking help.
+There is a shortage of providers who understand military culture.
+Rural veterans face geographic barriers too.
+All of this leaves too many veterans without support.

 What Needs to Change